Magic Castle for Pediatric Radiation Therapy Patients

 For very young cancer patients, the process of daily visits to the hospital

 for radiation therapy can be an overwhelming experience.
-Now, thanks to The
+Thanks to The

-Children's Cancer Foundation, the staff of the Department of Radiation Oncology
+Children's Cancer Foundation, the Department of Radiation Oncology

 at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC)